 Each 3,000K bulb emits 100 lumens and produces warm, white light.
 The 90-degree beam angle allows you to illuminate landscape features of various heights, from flower beds to stone walls, trees, and swimming pools.
-These lights are compatible with 12-volt transformers, but you can also use them with a 24-volt system.
+These lights are compatible with 12-volt or 24-volt transformers.
 While installation might be easy for a DIYer, the process is likely more complicated for a newbie.

 In the low-voltage category, the Greenclick Extendable Landscape Lights are a clear winner thanks to an impressive amount of brightness, an adjustable 45-degree beam angle, and solid construction.
 As an alternative, Mainstays LED Path Light and Landscape Lights are solar-powered and come with a more affordable price tag.
 These lights don’t require any wiring and are ideal for subtle illumination.

 We conducted research on a variety of outdoor solar lights and chose 27 to test in our Des Moines, Iowa lab.
 We evaluated each product according to various factors, including ease of assembly and installation, features, brightness, durability, and value.